helm/charts/stable/mongodb/README.md

 ```

 ## Configure Ingress
-Currently we can expose mongodb externally using nginx-ingres.
-If you are using `nginx-ingress=1.3.x` check [this options](https://github.com/helm/charts/blob/master/stable/nginx-ingress/values.yaml#L383)
+Currently you can expose MongoDB externally using nginx-ingres.
+If you are using `nginx-ingress=1.3.x` check [these options](https://github.com/helm/charts/blob/master/stable/nginx-ingress/values.yaml#L383)
 on how to expose TCP ports.
 If you installed mongodb in `default` namespace, then an example would be:
 ```yaml
 tcp: